Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/cardinal-classic.typ

   #grid(
     columns: 2,
     [
-      - We didn't ran into much trouble with our drivetrain.
-The wheels didn't fall off and all the motors were properly plug in.
+      - We didn't run into much trouble with our drivetrain.
+The wheels didn't fall off and all the motors were properly plugged in.
 We are very happy with our barrier cross as well.

       #align(center)[
         #tablex(